 (h) Director Emeritus.
 The title of ex-Presidents of the Association elected by the members will be “Director Emeritus.”
 The Directors Emeriti may participate in the meetings of the Board of Directors with the right to speak but without the right to vote.

 |ARTICLE 7.||FUNCTIONS OF THE DIRECTORS, OFFICERS, AGENTS, AND EMPLOYEES (a) Powers and Duties of the Board of Directors.
 The affairs and property of the Association shall be managed, controlled and directed by a Board of Directors.
-The Board of Directors shall have and may exercise, any and all powers provided in the Articles of Incorporation or the District of Columbia Nonprofit Association Act, which is necessary or convenient to carry out the purposes of the office.
+The Board of Directors shall have, and may exercise, any and all powers provided in the Articles of Incorporation or the District of Columbia Nonprofit Association Act, which are necessary or convenient to carry out the purposes of the Association.

 (b) Powers and Duties of Officers.
-The duties and powers of the Officers of the Association shall be as provided in these Bylaws or as provided pursuant to these Bylaws, or (except to the extent they are inconsistent with these Bylaws or with any provision made pursuant hereto) shall be those customarily exercised by corporate officers holding such office.
+The duties and powers of the Officers of the Association shall be as provided in these Bylaws or as provided pursuant to these Bylaws, or (except to the extent they are inconsistent with these Bylaws or with any provision made pursuant hereto) shall be those customarily exercised by corporate officers holding such offices.|

 (c) Contractual Authority of Officers.
 The President and such other Officers as may be authorized by the Board of Directors may enter into and execute on behalf of the Association contracts, leases, debt obligations and all other forms of agreements or instruments, whether under seal or otherwise, permitted by law, the Articles of Incorporation and these Bylaws, except where such documents are required by law to be otherwise signed and executed, or where the signing and execution thereof shall be exclusively delegated to some other Officer or agent of the Association.

 (d) Agents and Employees.
 The Board of Directors may appoint agents and employees who shall have such authority and perform duties as may be prescribed by the Board.
 The Board may remove any agent or employee at any time with or without cause.
 The Board may delegate the power of appointment or removal to the President or such other duly authorized individual(s).
-Removal without a cause shall be without prejudice to such person’s contract rights if any, and the appointment of such person shall not itself create contract rights.
+Removal without cause shall be without prejudice to such person’s contract rights, if any, and the appointment of such person shall not itself create contract rights.

-(a) The President, with the approval of the Board of Directors, may create one or more committees of the Board, as deemed appropriate.
+- The President, with the approval of the Board of Directors, may create one or more committees of the Board, as deemed appropriate.
 Except as otherwise required by law or these Bylaws, each committee shall have such authority as the Board of Directors shall grant to it for the management of the Association.
 The Board of Directors shall have the power at any time to designate a member of such committee as its chair, fill vacancies, change the membership or discharge a committee.

-(b) Unless otherwise approved by the Board, the majority of the members of a committee, but not fewer than two (2), shall constitute a quorum for a meeting of a committee.
+- Unless otherwise approved by the Board, the majority of the members of a committee, but not fewer than two (2), shall constitute a quorum for a meeting of a committee.

 |ARTICLE 9.||RULES OF ORDER.
 All meetings of the Association, the Board of Directors and the committees shall be governed by the Bylaws, regulations in force and, in their absence, and with suppletory character, “Robert’s Rules of Order.”|

 |ARTICLE 10.||CODE OF CONDUCT.
-The Code of Conduct adopted by the Board of Directors on January 21, 2015, pursuant to these Bylaws will be applicable to all Directors, Officers and Members of the Association.|
+The Code of Conduct adopted by the Board of Directors on January 21, 2015 pursuant to these Bylaws will be applicable to all Directors, Officers and Members of the Association.|

-(a) The Association does hereby indemnify to the maximum extent legally permissible each Director and Officer and former Director and Officer of the Association, and each individual who served at its request as a director, officer or trustee of another corporation, partnership, joint venture, trust, other enterprise or employee benefit plan, against expenses (including attorneys’ fees), judgments, fines and amounts paid in settlement actually and reasonably incurred by him or her in connection with or arising out of any threatened, pending or completed claim, action, suit, proceeding, issue or matter of whatever nature, whether civil, criminal, legislative, administrative or investigative, in which he or she may be involved as a party or otherwise by reason of his or her being or having been such Director, Officer, director, officer or trustee.
+- The Association does hereby indemnify to the maximum extent legally permissible each Director and Officer and former Director and Officer of the Association, and each individual who served at its request as a director, officer or trustee of another corporation, partnership, joint venture, trust, other enterprise or employee benefit plan, against expenses (including attorneys’ fees), judgments, fines and amounts paid in settlement actually and reasonably incurred by him or her in connection with or arising out of any threatened, pending or completed claim, action, suit, proceeding, issue or matter of whatever nature, whether civil, criminal, legislative, administrative or investigative, in which he or she may be involved as a party or otherwise by reason of his or her being or having been such Director, Officer, director, officer or trustee.

-(b) This indemnification includes amounts paid or incurred in connection with reasonable settlements if made with a view to the curtailment of the costs of litigation.
+- This indemnification includes amounts paid or incurred in connection with reasonable settlements if made with a view to the curtailment of the costs of litigation.

-(c) This indemnification includes amounts paid or incurred in connection with acts of negligence, whether liability on the part of such Director, Officer, or trustee exists as to the Association, its Directors, Officers, agents or employees or as to third parties, including creditors.
+- This indemnification includes amounts paid or incurred in connection with acts of negligence, whether liability on the part of such Director, Officer, or trustee exists as to the Association, its Directors, Officers, agents or employees or as to third parties, including creditors.

-(d) This indemnification also extends to any criminal action, suit, investigation or proceeding, provided that the same shall be dismissed against such Director, Officer, or trustee or that he or she shall have been found not guilty.
+- This indemnification also extends to any criminal action, suit, investigation or proceeding, provided that the same shall be dismissed against such Director, Officer, or trustee or that he or she shall have been found not guilty.
 Such indemnification likewise extends to a criminal action, suit, investigation or proceeding that is terminated by a plea of nolo contendere, or its equivalent, to a charge of misdemeanor, provided that the conduct complained of on the part of the Director, Officer or trustee was done in good faith and with the belief that it was in the best interest of the Association and on the reasonable assumption of its legality.

-(e) No such reimbursement or indemnification shall relate to any expense incurred in connection with any matter as to which such Director, Officer, or trustee has been adjudged to be liable for gross negligence or misconduct in the performance of his or her duty to the Association, exclusive of issues or matters not related to the conduct on which the judgment was based, unless and only to the extent that the court in which the action or suit was brought shall determine that, despite such adjudication of liability and in view of all the circumstances of the case, such Director, Officer or trustee is fairly and reasonably entitled to indemnification for those expenses that the court shall deem proper.
+- No such reimbursement or indemnification shall relate to any expense incurred in connection with any matter as to which such Director, Officer, or trustee has been adjudged to be liable for gross negligence or misconduct in the performance of his or her duty to the Association, exclusive of issues or matters not related to the conduct on which the judgment was based, unless and only to the extent that the court in which the action or suit was brought shall determine that, despite such adjudication of liability and in view of all the circumstances of the case, such Director, Officer or trustee is fairly and reasonably entitled to indemnification for those expenses that the court shall deem proper.

-(g) Every provision of this Article 11 is intended to be severable, and, if any term or provision is invalid for any reason whatsoever, such invalidity shall not affect the validity of the remainder of this Article 11.
+- Every provision of this Article 11 is intended to be severable, and, if any term or provision is invalid for any reason whatsoever, such invalidity shall not affect the validity of the remainder of this Article 11.

 |ARTICLE 12.||FISCAL YEAR.
 The annual fiscal year of the Association will begin on January 1 and end on December 31 each year.|

-(a) Amendments to the Bylaws and/or Articles of Incorporation shall be approved by two-thirds (2/3) affirmative vote of all Active Members voting, provided that not less than thirty-five percent (35%) of the total Active Members vote in such process.
+- Amendments to the Bylaws and/or Articles of Incorporation shall be approved by two-thirds (2/3) affirmative vote of all Active Members voting, provided that not less than thirty-five percent (35%) of the total Active Members vote in such process.

-(b) Any provisions that do not affect the rights and responsibilities of Active Members may be approved by a majority vote of the Directors in office.
+- Any provisions that do not affect the rights and responsibilities of Active Members may be approved by a majority vote of the Directors in office.

-(c) Article 6(a) and (c) and Article 7(a) may only be amended by approval of the Active Members, as provided in subsection (a) above.
+- Article 6(a) and (c) and Article 7(a) may only be amended by approval of the Active Members, as provided in subsection (a) above.

-(d) Any amendments to the Bylaws and/or Articles of Incorporation will be made known at the following Annual Meeting of the Association.
+- Any amendments to the Bylaws and/or Articles of Incorporation will be made known at the following Annual Meeting of the Association.